 Why would advertisers want to use guerrilla marketing?

 In the age of multimedia, 34% of advertisers have turned to guerrilla marketing tactics as marketing decision-makers swear by its media efficacy and reach in the 21st century.
 Guerrilla marketing has been on the scene since the early 1980s, infiltrating public spaces with witty and targeted campaigns that are often so outlandish that you're left contemplating them.
 By inserting surprising art that is obviously out of place, your marketing message can snare the attention of people who avoid conventional advertising and generate a huge buzz.
 It’s all about shocking your audience with diverse methods such as graffiti, augmented reality, flash mobs, and pop-ups – and creating an experience.
+Read more about the types of street and guerrilla marketing.

 Advertisers should use guerrilla marketing because it incurs low costs but accomplishes optimal results.
 Around the world, guerrilla marketers are reducing their advertising expenditure by 90%.
 Companies that have shocked their audience with out-of-the-box guerrilla marketing go viral online and via social media, increasing brand exposure.